Upon completion of a PhD degree in Health Services Research, the student will be able to:

 - Identify and assemble a large body of existent research addressing a specific research agenda;

-- Determine the quality of the work represented by that body of published research;
+- Evaluate and critique the quality of the work represented by that body of published research;

 - Articulate problem specification and theoretical paradigms appropriate to a specific research agenda;

-- Articulate subsequent researchable hypotheses that might further our knowledge base regarding the specific topic;
+- Articulate gaps in knowledge with related testable hypotheses, that might further the knowledge base regarding the specific topic;

 - Organize a team of colleagues necessary to undertake the data gathering and analytical tasks;